Be Your Own Bank

 And when you invest your dollars, most often, you put them in the control of a financial institution.

 Even savings are not exempt.
-If you save in the bank, the bank now has the use of that capital to earn a return with that cash.
+If you save in the bank, the bank now has the use of that capital to earn a return on that cash.

-The only way to own the reservoir is to have ownership rights to get to use it.
+The only way to own the reservoir and be your own bank is to have ownership rights to get to use it.
 That means you have it at your disposal and still earn a maximum return at the same time, while maintaining value without loss.

 In other words, you’re in control when you have maximum safety, liquidity, and growth.